, ,

 It is not AXEL.
 AXEL is our internal AI assistant, embedded across team workflows, owned and operated as a company asset.
 What I engineered is something different.
 It is a personal agent on my personal stack.
 It runs for one person.
 It reports to one person.
 It commits nothing.
 It deletes nothing.
 It nudges, and it logs.

 The architecture is small and clear.
 My knowledge-base project, built on qmd, gives the model a searchable graph of everything I have ingested into it over time.
 The work integrations give it read-and-act access to Slack and Jira.
-A short policy file written in plain English defines the bounds.
+A short policy file written in plain English defines the ai agent guardrails.
 Scan a fixed set of channels and threads.
 Apply a fixed set of conditions.
 Take a fixed set of actions.
 Anything outside those bounds, escalate to me.

 The output is a daily digest message I get every morning.
 A real sample from one day included three sections.
 Threads where no action was needed, with reasoning.
 Threads where a nudge had been sent, with the nudge text included.
 Threads flagged for me to handle directly, because the reasoning chain produced a "this needs a human" verdict.